TimTree/games-by-tim/content/blogPosts/welcome-to-the-new-games-by-tim.md

 ![Gatsby logo](../images/gatsby_monogram.svg)

 The new site's hand-coded with [Gatsby](https://www.gatsbyjs.org/), a static site generator designed to build fast, modern blogs.
-Gatsby incorporates [React](https://reactjs.org/), a JavaScript framework used to build user interfaces.
+Gatsby incorporates [React](https://reactjs.org/), a JavaScript library used to build user interfaces.

 For writing blog posts, the new site uses [Forestry](https://forestry.io/).
 Typically, the blog editor you use is tied to a specific platform (ex: the Blogger editor can only be used on Blogger sites).
 Editors like Forestry on the other hand can be used for multiple platforms, especially custom-made sites.
 This type of editor is known as a headless CMS.